marbraket/LearnGit/README.md

     git checkout -b NEW_THINGS origin/master
     git push origin NEW_THINGS

-### SVN::update salt-windows-msi and salt (first local, then Github)
+### Update fork of salt-windows-msi and salt (first local, then Github)

     git pull upstream master
     git push origin

-Does not work.
-Why?
+Why does pull --all not work?

     git fetch --tags --all
-    git pull --all
+    git pull --all   DOES NOT WORK

 ### SVN::revert all local changes